-Boards should strive to move up the succession planning maturity continuum toward a strategic approach.
+Boards should strive to move up the board refreshment and succession maturity continuum toward a strategic approach.
 A strategic approach delivers benefits to board performance and increases long-term shareholder value.
-At its best, board succession planning is an iterative process that takes into account the company's evolving business model and the changing governance landscape.
+At its best, board refreshment and succession planning is an iterative process that takes into account the company's evolving business model and the changing governance landscape.
 This is increasingly important as investors continue to seek greater transparency around the board's activities in this area.